JBarna/Confluence-Glossary/README.md

-### SAT Glossary
+### Conflunece Glossary

-Automated macro for creating a section of defined SAT words present in any given Confluence article.
+Automated macro for creating a section of defined complex words present in any given Confluence article.

-Search for the `sat-glossary` forge app
+Search for the `word-glossary` forge app

 Invoke via `/Word glossary`